What is the legal definition of gambling?

 Do you foresee any imminent risks to the growth of the gambling market in your jurisdiction?

 The Covid-19 pandemic devastated the land-based gambling industry, as all non-essential premises (including casinos, betting shops, bingo halls and arcades) were required to close from March 2020, with casinos being the last to reopen fully more than a year later in May 2021.
-Whilst the land-based industry was closed for business, players who wanted to gamble had to do so online, and the land-based industry has not yet fully recovered, with visitor numbers and spend still lower than pre-Covid.
+Whilst the land-based industry was closed for business, players who wanted to gamble had to do so online, and even at the time of writing, the land-based industry has not yet fully recovered.
+Although bookmakers are back to being close to their pre-Covid levels, casinos remain well below, and we have seen increased M&A activity in relation to casino premises licences.

-Further, the changes to advertising, including the proposed ban on gambling operators being main football shirt sponsors, and the now implemented ASA rules prohibiting the use of celebrities, sportspeople and other persons prominent in youth culture from appearing in gambling advertisements, could also hinder the growth of the gambling industry.
+Changes to advertising, including the pending voluntary ban on gambling operators being main football shirt sponsors, and the ASA rules prohibiting the use of celebrities, sportspeople and other persons prominent in youth culture from appearing in gambling advertisements, could hinder the growth of the gambling industry.

 If a gambling start-up was looking for a jurisdiction in which to commence its activities, why would it choose yours?

 The UK is the largest, and arguably the most respected, online gambling market in the world.
-In the year to March 2022, participation in gambling was at 43%, representing significant consumer demand which is attractive to gambling start-ups looking to capitalise on a mature gambling market.
+In the year to February 2024, participation in gambling (in the prior four weeks) was at 48%, compared with 44% the previous year, representing significant consumer demand which is attractive to gambling start-ups looking to capitalise on a mature gambling market.

 United Kingdom: Gambling Law